-- The Main state machine contains an initial state and a view state. - The initial state has a transition to the view state. - The content area displays the view.
+- The Main state machine contains an Initial state and a View state. - The Initial state has a transition to the View state. - The content area displays the View.

-Drag a rectangle from the Toolbox into the view.
+Drag a Rectangle from the Toolbox into the View.

-In the Navigation component, click the rectangle, press the F2 key, and rename the rectangle to Background.
+In the Navigation component, select the Rectangle, press the F2 key, and rename the Rectangle to Background.

-Drag a rectangle from the Toolbox into the Navigation component.
-Place it as a child widget to the Background rectangle.
+Drag a Rectangle from the Toolbox into the Navigation component.
+Place it as a child widget to the Background Rectangle.

-In the Navigation component, click the new rectangle, press the F2 key, and rename the rectangle to Button.
+In the Navigation component, select the new Rectangle, press the F2 key, and rename the Rectangle to Button.

-Drag a label from the Toolbox into the Navigation component.
-Place the label as a child widget to the Button rectangle.
-Step 6
+Drag a Label from the Toolbox into the Navigation component.
+Place the Label as a child widget to the Button rectangle.

-In the Navigation component, click the label, press the F2 key, and rename the label to Button text.
+In the Navigation component, select the Label, press the F2 key, and rename the label to Button text.